isolab-gg/isolab.gg/docs/research/ETH2.md

+---
+layout: post
-Author: John Whitton
+author: John Whitton @ Iso Lab

-# Engineering review of Ethereum 2.0 Support by NEAR Rainbow Bridge
+title: "Engineering review of Ethereum 2.0 Support by NEAR Rainbow Bridge"
+excerpt: "This document reviews the Ethereum 2.0 specifications including Light Client specifications.
+It provides a detailed review of the NEAR Rainbow Bridge implementation."
+redirect_from:
+  - /blogs/eth2-near
+---

 This document reviews the Ethereum 2.0 specifications including Light Client specifications.
 It provides a detailed review of the NEAR Rainbow Bridge implementation.